Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Enumeration

 The \textsc{Union} algorithm is given in Figure~\ref{fig:enumeration-union}.
 It is an adaptation of prior work~\cite{Durand:CSL:11}.
 It takes as input $n$ view trees that represent possibly overlapping sets of tuples over the same relation and returns a tuple and its multiplicity in the union of these sets, where the tuple is distinct from all tuples returned before.

 We first explain the algorithm on two views $T_1$ and $T_2$ that have been already open and with their iterators positioned at the first respective tuples.
 On each call, we return one tuple together with its multiplicity or $\tup{EOF}$.
 We check whether the next tuple $t_1$ in $T_1$ is also present in $T_2$.
 If so, we return the next tuple in $T_2$ and its total multiplicity from $T_1$ and $T_2$; otherwise, we return $t_1$ and its multiplicity in $T_1$.
-In case $T_1$ is exhausted, we return the next tuple in $T_2$ and its total multiplicity from $T_1$ and $T_2$, or $\tup{EOF}$ in case $T_2$ is also exhausted.
+If $T_1$ is exhausted, we return the next tuple in $T_2$ and its total multiplicity from $T_1$ and $T_2$, or $\tup{EOF}$ if $T_2$ is also exhausted.

 In case of $n>2$ views, we consider one view defined by the union of the first $n-1$ views and a second view defined by $T_n$, and we then reduce the general case to the previous case of two views.

 The delay of this algorithm is given by the delay of iterating over each view, the cost of lookups into the views, and the cost of computing output multiplicities.
 The lookup costs are constant when using a hierarchy of materialized views for representing the query result~\cite{OlteanuZ15}.
 Given $n$ views, computing an output multiplicity takes $\bigO{n}$ time.
 The overall delay is the sum of the delays of the $n$ views, which is $\bigO{n}$.